 She also attributes her determination to her children, a 9-year-old daughter and a 3-year-old son.
 “They are more than a motivation,” she says.
 “They are a firm reminder of my duty to hand over a better country to the future generation.”

 TAC still works to expose health-related corruption and health governance issues, and even challenge the private healthcare sector.
-The organization, where Vuyiseka remains a board member, continues to be at the forefront of exposing poor management of HIV/AIDS services at local levels through intense monitoring.
+The organisation, where Vuyiseka remains a board member, continues to be at the forefront of exposing poor management of HIV/AIDS services at local levels through intense monitoring.

 Before stepping down from her position as the Secretary General, Vuyiseka founded an Activist Education and Development Centre that facilitates and supports unemployed HIV+ activists’ access to higher education.
-The organization also provides a space in which activists can reflect, write, and relax, because there is very little self-care support for activists in South Africa.
+The organisation also provides a space in which activists can reflect, write, and relax, because there is very little self-care support for activists in South Africa.

-To date, the center along with their partners, TAC and the Africa Centre for HIV/AIDS Management at Stellenbosch University, have ensured that more than 30 HIV-positive activists have completed some form of higher education.
+To date, the centre along with their partners, TAC and the Africa Centre for HIV/AIDS Management at Stellenbosch University, have ensured that more than 30 HIV-positive activists have completed some form of higher education.

-Vuyiseka says her next step is expanding the center’s activities to reach more provinces of the country.
+Vuyiseka says her next step is expanding the centre’s activities to reach more provinces of the country.
 “It is women who make social movements,” she says.
 “But with limited educational support, they are often discarded by movements, left unemployable and with no means to support themselves.”